 3. Lack of Intent

 For you to have committed fraud, you must have had the intent to do so.
 There must be evidence that you intentionally and willfully defrauded a person or business to obtain money, property, or services.
-Fraud, whether it is credit card fraud, identity theft, or another fraud-related offense can’t happen by accident.
+Fraud, whether it is intentional or unintentional credit card fraud, identity theft, or another fraud-related offense can’t happen by accident.

 If got mixed up in something you did not mean to, and never had the intention to defraud someone, then this can be part of your defense.
 Without proof of intent beyond a reasonable doubt, there is not enough evidence to convict you.